Snyd0g/Workflow_OSCP/README.md

 `sudo nmap -n -sU -Pn -oN out.UDP <ip>`

 *Take your output file and pull all the ports out in a nice little comma separated line.
-Not nessasary but saves a little time typing since you can just cp/paste the output of this bad boy.
+Not necessary but saves a little time typing since you can just cp/paste the output of this bad boy.
 Works on -oN output files.*

 `cat <out.file> | egrep '^[1-9]' | cut -d '/' -f 1 | tr '\n' ','| awk '{print substr($0, 1, length($0)-1)}'`